Nivekkb/SELF/SELF_DOCS/private/legal/TERMS_OF_SERVICE.md

 ## Intellectual Property

 ### SELF Ownership
-- **Platform**: SoulsynqAI owns all rights to the SELF platform and technology
+- **Platform**: SerenixAI owns all rights to the SELF platform and technology
 - **Content**: We own AI-generated content and platform features
 - **Improvements**: User feedback may be used to improve the service